Foundations of Diagnostic Ultrasound

 CEU’s: 15 CCUs have been awarded by FSBPT Pro-Cert.

 This course is a hybrid online/live course that exposes the learner to foundational principles of diagnostic musculoskeletal (MSKUS) and point of care (POCUS) ultrasound imaging for the physical therapist.
 Upon completion of this course, the learner should be able to identify normal versus abnormal MSKUS images and be able to use MSKUS as an “enhanced special test” to improve clinical reasoning, conduct a complete ultrasound exam of the shoulder, and partial exam of salient anatomical structures of all other relevant joints/tissues.
 Furthermore, the learner should have an appreciation for use of POCUS, be able to produce basic POCUS images, and understand appropriate integration into clinical practice as an additional tool with which to enhance medical screening for medical referral.
 As a foundational course in MSKUS and POCUS, the learner must successfully pass the written and oral competencies for certification.
-Upon successful completion, the learner will receive a complimentary portable ultrasound unit for clinical practice.

 Course Presenter: Andrew M. Ball, PT, DPT, PhD